anynines/klutchio/crossplane-api/README.md

     [definition.yaml](https://github.com/anynines/klutchio/blob/main/crossplane-api/api/common/postgresql_definition.yaml#L30)
     file under the x-kubernetes-validations.rule field.

-    Continuing the example with the "postgresql-single-extralarge", the validation in this case should be updated with the following rules that prohibit the transition from extralarge to smaller dataservice instances.
+    Continuing the example with the "postgresql-single-huge", the validation in this case should be updated with the following rules that prohibit the transition from extralarge to smaller dataservice instances.